 - Demographic barriers and false perceptions based on these demographics such as age or gender

-According to the American Psychological Association, in the year 2005 22% of veterans sought veteran mental health treatment in the private sector rather than getting help from the VA.
+According to the American Psychological Association, in the year 2005 22 percent of veterans sought veteran mental health treatment in the private sector rather than getting help from the VA.
 That number has increased along with wait times at many of the VA mental health facilities around the country.

 Veteran Mental Health and Substance Abuse